ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/intersection-algorithms.md

 implemented, and answer all of the other questions about your experiences in completing this project.
 A specific goal of the reflection for this project is to evaluate the efficiency of the different algorithms and data containers implemented as part of the `intersection` program.
+When you are writing your performance evaluation make sure that you both explain what performance trends are evident and why you think the algorithms yield these trends.
+Finally, you should reflect on how the experimental evaluation of a program's performance is more nuanced than you might have initially expected before starting to work on this project.

 ## Project Assessment